Level of education

 - Reminder: TF, Dirac, Convolution

-- Correlation, Spectral energy and power density
+- Correlation, Spectral Energy Density, and Power Density

-- Signal discretization: discrete Fourier transform, discrete convolution, introduction to signal digitization
+- Signal discretization: Discrete Fourier transform, Discrete convolution, Introduction to signal digitization